 They still do, but now Die Linke is the only alternative to the Christian Democrats, with whom the Social Democrats have governed in a grand coalition since 2013.

-Many Social Democrats blame the grand coalition with Angela Merkel for their decline in popularity.
+Many Social Democrats blame the grand coalition for their unpopularity.
 The SPD fell from 41 percent support in 1998 to 26 percent in 2013 to 20.5 percent in 2017.
-Polls now put its support under 15 percent, far behind the Greens, who are approaching 25 percent, and neck and neck with the far-right Alternative for Germany.
+Polls now put it under 15 percent, far behind the Greens, who are approaching 25 percent, and neck and neck with the far-right Alternative for Germany.

 My view is that the Social Democrats made the mistake of trying to please everyone: blue-collar voters, whose values tend to be more conservative; urban progressives; environmentalists; and middle-class voters, who care more about economic than social policy.
 That’s how you end up pleasing no one.